Brief history of the humble Scotch Egg

 Black Pudding – the Marmite of the sausage world

-Black pudding is definitely the Marmite of the sausage world, order you either love it or hate it!
+Black pudding is definitely the Marmite of the sausage world, you either love it or hate it!
 Whichever side of the fence you sit it’s impossible to deny how good for you black pudding actually is.
-High in protein, patient iron, for sale calcium, potassium and magnesium it’s no wonder that black pudding is making a serious comeback.
+High in protein, iron, calcium, potassium and magnesium it’s no wonder that black pudding is making a serious comeback.

 It is thought that black pudding has been around for as long as humans have been keeping livestock, but the earliest mention of it was around 800 BC in The Odyssey – a classic book.
 It is likely that black pudding globe trotted with the Romans picking up slight alterations from each country it travelled through.